tassneemaltaf/alx-low_level_programming/0x09-static_libraries/README.md

 This folder contains the tasks for static libraries in c.

-The first task I created a library named libmy.a, that contained all of these functions: int _putchar(char c);
+In the first task I created a library named libmy.a, that contained files that implemented all of these functions: int _putchar(char c);
 int _islower(int c);
 int _isalpha(int c);